Front Quad of Lincoln College, the walls covered in bright green ivy

 Welfare and Faith

 We are a friendly and supportive community and want to help you get the most out of your time here.
 The College and the wider University offer a huge amount of support for students and there is always someone available to talk to.
-We are an inclusive College with an active Chapel and Multi-Faith Prayer Room.
+We are an inclusive College with an active Chapel and Prayer Room.

 Collage of four pictures of painted ceramic plates, bowls, and mugs